baites/exo_plots/docs/template.loader.md

 ## ChannelLoader

+The channel loader is responsible for:

-Base loader for all the channels.
-It utilizes the InputLoader to load all the inputs that go into the channel.
+1. load all inputs that go into channel
+2. scale each input according to x-section, luminosity and number of processed events
+3. merge loaded inputs into channel
+4. style plots, e.g. change color, fill, line, rebin, set title axis, etc.

+The channel loader uses input and plot configurations.